Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsection{Implementation Details}

-The entire model adopts distinct strategies for training and inference phases.
-During training, the DiffRegFormer learns to adeptly reconstruct ground truth boxes at state $0$ from an arbitrary noisy state $t$ (Figure.\ref{fig:duffusion_process}.(a)).
+The entire model adopts distinct strategies for the training and inference phases.
+During training, the DiffRegFormer learns to reconstruct ground-truth boxes through adaptation at state $0$ from an arbitrary noisy state $t$ (Figure \ref{fig:duffusion_process}.(a)).
 Additionally, the sampling module provides class-balanced ground-truth boxes to facilitate the mask decoder's training.
-Lastly, The lesion classifier operates on crops generated from ground-truth instance masks, with each prediction head specializing in classifying lesions specific to the corresponding anatomical structure within these crops.
-Conversely, during inference, the DiffRegFormer assembles multiple predictions to refine final results (Figure \ref{fig:duffusion_process}(b)).
-Similarly, The sampling module is deactivated, and all proposals are directly forwarded to the mask decoder for instance segmentation prediction.
+Lastly, The lesion classifier operates on croppings generated from ground-truth instance masks.
+Each prediction head specializes in classifying lesions specific to the corresponding anatomical structure within these croppings.
+At the same time, during inference, the DiffRegFormer assembles multiple predictions to refine final results (Figure \ref{fig:duffusion_process}b).
+Moreover, the sampling module is deactivated, and all proposals are directly forwarded to the mask decoder for instance segmentation prediction.
 Likewise, the lesion classifier utilizes instance masks predicted by DiffRegFormer to crop structures.
-Lastly, each prediction head predicts probabilities for class-specific lesions within these cropped regions.
+As a last step, each prediction head predicts probabilities for class-specific lesions within these cropped regions.